Russell Sherman: Teacher

 Sherman was a teacher at Pomona College and the University of Arizona.
 In 1967, he accepted an invitation by Gunther Schuller, then the new director of the New England Conservatory in Boston, to teach there as a Chair of the Piano Department.
 He remained for more than half a century; among his students were Leslie Amper, Marc-André Hamelin, Randall Hodgkinson, Christopher O'Riley and HaeSun Paik, who is now co-chair of piano at the school.
 He was also the teacher of Wha Kyung Byun, who became a well-known piano instructor, and also his wife.
 She was also on the faculty of the New England Conservatory.
-He also taught Kathy Chi, Soojin Ahn, Ning An, Hung-Kuan Chen, Rina Dokshitsky, Hugh Hinton, Livan, Heng-Jin Park, Sergey Schepkin, Minsoo Sohn, Kathleen Supové, Christopher Taylor, Craig Smith, Tian Ying, and Zenan Yu.
+He also taught Kathy Chi, Soojin Ahn, Ning An, Hung-Kuan Chen, Ya-Fei Chuang, Rina Dokshitsky, Hugh Hinton, Norman Krieger, Livan, Heng-Jin Park, Sergey Schepkin, Minsoo Sohn, Kathleen Supové, Christopher Taylor, Craig Smith, Tian Ying, and Zenan Yu.
 He became a Distinguished Artist-in-Residence at the conservatory, where he also received an Honorary Doctor of Music degree in 2015, and taught as a guest at Harvard University and the Juilliard School in New York City.